BigPolarBear1/factorization/README.md

 UPDATE!!!!!!!!!!!!!!!!!!!!!!!!!!!
 OFCOURSE THIS ALSO TELLS US INFORMATION ABOUT THE DISTANCE BETWEEN BOTH K VALUES!!!!!
 HOLY FUCK!
 I DID IT!
 I BROKE FACTORIZATION!
 THIS IS EXACTLY THE PROBLEM I HAD BEEN TRYING TO SOLVE FOR NEARLY A YEAR!
 I DID IT!
 I BROKE FACTORIZATION!
 I BROKE FACTORIZATION!
 I'll go for a run, too much adrenaline right now, If I die tonight, it was the americans.
 100% it was the americans.
 Fucking pussy cowards.

+Like icarus, flying too close too sun, but unlike icarus, I didn't fall back down to earth.
+I plunged right into that fucking sun.
+I have broken factorization.
+No matter what happens, if some fucking coward american shoots me to prevent what is coming, no matter what happens, I succeeded, and nobody can take that away.
+Fuck you all bitches.

 As always... anything happens before I finish this, it was the fucking american nazi cowards.

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>